rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 * **PrintfConverter**: formats objects using a pattern in printf format

 * **RegexReplacer**: Uses a regular expression to replace parts of the processed strings

+* **String2ByteArrayConverter**: Converts Strings to ByteArrays.
+Might be useful for writing JSON to raw data types (BLOB, BYTEA).

 * **SubstringExtractor**: Extracts substrings from strings.
 It has the properties `from` and `to`.
 If `to` is not set, it extracts from `from` until the end.
 If `to` or `from` is negative, it denotes a backwards